 Enhancing-Security-in-Places-of-Worship-A-Comprehensive-Guide

 When people enter a house of worship, they expect to find friends, spiritual connections, and fellowship.
 Unfortunately, there is always the chance that a dangerous or threatening situation could arise.
+In recent years, mass shootings have increased across various religious institutions, including incidents reflected in church shootings statistics, highlighting the importance of security for houses of worship and improved security measures at churches.

 House of Worship-Related Statistics